 Water cooled machines are usually several hundred dollars more expensive than air-cooled machines.

 The largest options are industrial ice makers, which can cost $6,000 and beyond.
-Industrial ice machine are for extreme high volumes.
+Industrial ice machines are for extremely high volumes.

 Who Are the Best Industrial Ice Machine Manufacturers?